Petar Kružić: Military career

 After several failed attempts, the Turks tried to take over Klis in 1535 via treason.
 They bribed Uskok Mate Tvrdosalić to let them in the city on the last day of the Carnival, but Tvrdosalić deceived them and informed the Klis defenders of the Turkish plan.
-When the Turks came as arranged he let them into fort where they were ambushed and killed.
+When the Turks came as arranged, he let them into the fort, where they were ambushed and killed.

 By the end of August 1536, the Turks had gathered a large army and repaired the fortress in Solin that Kružić conquered in 1532 (and was subsequently forced to abandon), and had built two new forts to completely surround Klis.
 Since that time Klis was under constant attack by the Turks, but the Uskok defenders managed to hold them off.
 Help arrived in March 1537 when 3000 soldiers sent by Ferdinand I and 700 Italian soldiers sent by pope Paul III arrived.
 Petar Kružić led the armies and stormed the Turkish strongholds, managing to destroy two; while storming the third, Turkish captain Murat-beg came with 2000 men yelling and shouting, causing the German and Italian soldiers to begin fleeing towards the coast.
 Kružić was amongst the last to retreat and was surrounded by the Turkish forces, dying in the fierce battle.

 After the death of their captain and suffering a lack of water supplies, the defenders of Klis surrendered to the Ottomans in exchange for their freedom.
 On 12 March 1537 the city and the fortress were released to Turkish control.
 Many of the citizens left the town while the Uskoci went to the city of Senj, where they continued fighting the Turkish invaders.